calyau/maxima/share/contrib/Zeilberger/readme.txt

 each element of the list is a quadruple of the form: "[F_n,k,k,n,order]".
 The level of details shown depend on "zb_prove_detail".

+IMPORTANT: This function is testing its own result.

 Remark:
 The new version of the package includes some tests for "zb_test"